-Aikido is a so-called martial art.
+Aikido is a so-called martial discipline.
 An Aikidoka learns to deal with himself and others rather than to fight.
-We therefore speak of a ‘partner’ rather than an ‘opponent’.
+We therefore speak more of a ‘partner’ than of an ‘opponent’.

-Patience, concentration, a balanced relaxed posture and awareness are both means and end.
-One learns to react alertly to others and the environment, by observing ‘intentions’ (small changes that can lead to something).
-If one is able to do so, ‘fighting’ is usually unnecessary.
+Patience, concentration, a balanced relaxed attitude and awareness are both means and purpose.
+One learns to react alertly to others and the environment by observing ‘intentions’ (small changes that can lead to something).
+If one is able to do that, ‘fighting’ is usually superfluous.

-The most important difference with other martial arts is that it does not contain a competition element.
-Contests and tournaments are absent from Aikido as a martial art, as they only encourage self-doubt.
-Ultimately, this defeats the very purpose of Aikido.
-Therefore, both advanced and beginners practice together in our dojo.
+The main difference with other martial arts is that it does not contain a competition element.
+Matches and tournaments are lacking in Aikido, because they only stimulate self-delusion.
+Ultimately this is in the way of Aikido’s real goal.
+Both advanced and beginners practice together in our dojo.

 Unlike karate, for example, kicking and punching are not an essential part of our techniques.
-Aikido is not, like judo, about pulling an ‘opponent’ off balance.
-An Aikidoka tries to make use of the forces of his ‘opponent’ to defuse him/her.
-By simply stepping aside for an attack and leading the opponent with some often subtle movements into a position not desired by him/her.
+In Aikido one is not, like judo, out to pull an ‘opponent’ out of balance.
+An Aikidoka tries to use the powers of his ‘opponent’ to make him / her harmless.
+By simply stepping aside for an attack and leading the other person with some often subtle movements in a position that he or she does not want.

-In Aikido, the following techniques are used: kime (clamps), nage (throws), kokyo (breathing technique), boken, jo and tanto (weapons), tai-sabaki (turning), kuzushi (balance) etc. Weapon and empty-hand techniques are basically the same.
+In Aikido the following techniques are used: kime (clamps), nage (throws), kokyo (breathing technique), boken, jo and tanto (weapons), tai-sabaki (turning), kuzushi (balance) and weapon and leg hand techniques are basically the same.

-Weapons are mainly used to control and improve both posture (shizei) and distance (mahwai).
+Weapons are mainly used to control and improve posture (shizei) as well as distance (mahwai).

-Breathing exercises are of great importance in Aikido, because with them we learn to develop a power that everyone already possesses by nature: KI (life energy).
+Breathing exercises are of great importance within Aikido, because with this we learn to develop a force that everyone already possesses: KI (life energy).

-This power is much more important than muscle power.
-Through practice, this individual ki becomes stronger and stronger and does not weaken with age.
-This is in contrast to muscle power.
+This force is much more important than muscle strength.
+Through exercise, this individual ki becomes stronger and does not weaken during aging.
+This is in contrast to muscle strength.